 Piperine has the ability to support the assimilation of food and herbs that are traditionally harder for the body to metabolize.
 It may support the inhibition of a variety of enzymes responsible for breaking down nutrients.
 It may stimulate amino acid transporters in the lining of the intestines, as well as, preventing removal of nutrients from the cells so they are available for a longer period of time.
 Finally, piperine may decrease activity in the intestines and possibly allowing a greater amount of active components to enter the bloodstream in larger quantities.
-Because of its stimulating effect, piperine has been shown to possibly support the pancreas in releasing digestive enzymes in order to reduce transit time of food in the gut.
+Because of its stimulating effect, piperine has been shown to possibly support the pancreas in releasing digestive enzymes in order to reduce the transit time of food in the gut.
 The powerful end result is the possible inhibition of the rapid breakdown of certain substances allowing for better utilization by the body.
 This is a big reason why traditional herbal formulas almost always have some form of pepper in it, whether it is black or cayenne.

-Piperine has been shown to support brain health because of it’s ability to cross the blood brain barrier, as well as, support other nutrients to do the same.
-It may possibly support healthy beta endorphin and serotonin levels which can have a positive effect on one’s mood.
+Piperine has been shown to support brain health because of its ability to cross the blood-brain barrier, as well as, support other nutrients to do the same.
+It may possibly support healthy beta-endorphin and serotonin levels which can have a positive effect on one’s mood.
 Because of the way it helps other nutrients to support brain health, it is well spoken of as a nourishing brain tonic.
 Some of the nutrients it has shown to have a direct effect on include: CoQ10, B6, Curcumin, Amino Acids, Selenium, Glucose.
 Some of the metabolizing enzymes that are affected by piperine are CYPLa1, CYP1b1, CYP1b2, CYP2e1, CYP34a, as well as, a host of over the counter and prescription drugs.
 For clarification, when we speak of over the counter and prescription drugs we are simply informing you to be aware of piperine’s ability to increase bioavailability.
 It may very well enhance their action.

 Based on a study done in the Journal of Food and Chemical Toxicology, piperine at various doses, showed a positive effect on mood and overall positive cognitive improvements.
 It was concluded that piperine is a powerful functional food for the brain.
 In another study in Planta Medica, piperine was coupled with curcumin to evaluate the bioavailability of curcumin in rats and healthy humans.
 The results were conclusive.
 When curcumin was given alone to the rats, moderate serum concentrations were achieved over a period of 4 hours.
 When piperine was added with the curcumin, the serum concentration of curcumin increased for a 1-2 hour period.
-Time to maximum concentration was significantly increased while elimination, half life and clearance significantly decreased.
+Time to maximum concentration was significantly increased while elimination, half-life, and clearance significantly decreased.
 When curcumin was given alone to humans, serum levels were either undetectable or very low.
 The addition of piperine produced much higher blood concentrations within 1 hour after ingestion.
-The bioavailability of curcumin when taken with piperine increased 2000%.
+The bioavailability of curcumin, when taken with piperine, increased 2000%.

 Whether you use it as a supplement or as a part of your daily food intake piperine from black pepper is a great choice to not just spice up your food but get the most nourishment out of it too.
 Make spices a daily part of your life as they are an easy way to get a blast of powerful nourishment.